Filippo Parodi: Biography

-Born in Genoa into a family of sculptors, Parodi developed his facility with wood, then transferred his mastery to marble in the 1670s.
+Filippo Parodi was born in Genoa into a family of sculptors.
+His father, Giovanni Battista, was a woodcarver.
+Filippo trained in the family workshop.
+Having developed his facility with wood, he then transferred his mastery to marble in the 1670s.
+He also worked in stucco.

 His two extended sojourns in Rome refined his style; he joined the studio of Bernini as an assistant (1655–1661), although he appears to have been influenced by Algardi and his pupil Ercole Ferrata.
+Under Bernini, Parodi learned to exploit the sensuous and tactile possibilities of the marble to enhance the emotional impact.
+The influence of the Roman Baroque style permeates his early work.
 Later on returning to Genoa, he met the French Baroque sculptor Pierre Puget, who stayed in Genoa from 1661–1666.
 Parodi developed a large studio to handle a large number of commissions.

 In Genoa during the 1661-1670s, he completed an Ecstasy of Saint Martha for Santa Marta, a Saint John for Santa Maria di Carignano, and a Virgin and Child for Santi Vittore e Carlo.

-In 1691 he was called to Padua, where he and his studio were responsible for the six white marble sculptures of saints and the Glory of Saint Anthony (1689–97) in the polychrome marble setting of the Cappella del Tesoro ("Chapel of the Treasure") at the Basilica of Saint Anthony of Padua.
-The cornice is crowded with celebrative angels by a stuccador from Lugano, Pietro Roncaioli.

 In Venice, he completed the elaborate funeral Monument of Bishop Francesco Morosini (1678), in San Nicolò da Tolentino.